Bil’s rating (out of 5): B

 The controversy surrounding this film is a hell of a lot more interesting than the product itself.
-Kim Basinger decided six months after being committed to the project that she no longer wanted to be a part of it and broke her verbal contract with the producers, prompting one of the most talked-about show business lawsuits in legal history.
+Six months after committing to the project, Kim Basinger broke her verbal contract with the producers and prompted one of the most talked-about show business lawsuits in legal history.
 Finding that she had damaged a production that had raised most of its presale budget from her name being attached, the court ordered Basinger to pay approximately nine million dollars to the film’s makers (a personal lawsuit record), forcing her to declare bankruptcy and sell the town in Georgia that she owned.

 In the end, Basinger was horribly mistreated for a film that wasn’t even worth the time it took to print it on celluloid.
 Jennifer Chambers Lynch (David’s daughter) poorly directs a tale about an obsessive psychopathic doctor (Julian Sands) who mutilates his sexpot girlfriend (Sherilyn Fenn) and puts her in a box in order to keep her to himself.